carpro798/Aimlyx/README.md

 Because Aimlyx uses low-level Windows API hooking libraries to manage humanized mouse movements, some antivirus programs and **Windows Defender** may flag the compiled executable as a false positive.

 *   **Is it safe?** Yes, 100%.
 The software contains no malicious code.
-*   **How to solve this?** You must add the executable file or its containing folder to your antivirus exclusions list to prevent Windows from blocking or deleting it.
+*   **How to solve this?** You must add the executable file or its containing folder to your antivirus exclusions list to prevent Windows from blocking or deleting it. 💀

+---

+## ⚖️ Legal Disclaimer
+Aimlyx is developed strictly for educational, research, and computer vision testing purposes.
+The developer (**carpro**) holds absolutely no responsibility for any misuse, account bans, or potential system damages caused by the execution of this software.
+Use it entirely at your own risk. 💀

 ---